Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 #### When to use Data Mart solution

 * Choose a data mart when you need to turn moderate volume of data from operational systems into a format that is easy to understand for a particular business unit or department.
-It works well for relational database analytics with Power BI
+* Datamarts are good options where auto generated datasets are viable for generating reports.It works well for relational database analytics with Power BI.
-* Datamarts are often preferred where auto generated datasets are viable for generating reports.
-No-code experience is preferred over emphasis on a particular structure and schema.
-Minimizing orchestration and administration cost in developing dataflow and pipelines is key advantage of such solutions
+* No-code experience is preferred over emphasis on a particular structure and schema.
+Minimizing orchestration and administration cost in developing dataflow and pipelines is key advantage of such solution

 ## Analytical Data